NottyNerd/iNNovate/README.md

 ### Contributors

-- Wale Alogbo for the designs
+- Wale Alogbo for the UI designs
-- Rotimi Ekundayo for helping with content development
+- Rotimi Ekundayo for helping with icons content development